DX Logging Software for Amateur Radio

 • Per mode

-This feature is ideal for contest operators because it generates bureau QSL labels automatically for the stations most likely to QSL you when the contest is over.
-If you optionally specify that no return card is required when you send the cards via the bureau, you can save yourself the time and effort of processing individual QSL cards as they "trickle in" months later.
+This feature is ideal for contest operators because it generates bureau QSL labels or ADIF QSL Records automatically for the stations most likely to QSL you when the contest is over.
+If you optionally specify that no return card is required when you send the cards via the bureau, you may save yourself the time and effort of processing reciprocal QSL cards as they "trickle in" months later.
 You can just as easily, of course, welcome reciprocal cards.
 It's entirely up to you.

-• Writes default information into each imported contact record, such as the rig, antenna, accessory, and power used; the QSL type; the QSL Via entity; and the return postage.
+• Writes default information into each imported contact record, such as the rig, antenna, accessory, power, and digital application (if any); the QSL type; the QSL Via entity; and the return postage.

 • Produces a report that indicates for each contact: